-- During the Second World War the Sadler’s Wells Theatre was closed and the company toured the provinces, returning to its home in June 1945 for the premiere of Benjamin Britten’s Peter Grimes, which proved to be the most important British opera since Purcell’s time.
+During World War Two, the theatre was closed so the company toured regionally, before returning to Sadler’s Wells in the summer of 1945 for the premiere of Benjamin Britten’s Peter Grimes.
+Britten became a composer associated with the opera company.

 Did you know?